openstack/nova/api-guide/source/server_concepts.rst

    server will be removed from the hypervisor immediately after shelve operation;
-   Otherwise, the resource will be kept for the value of 'shelved_offload_time' (in seconds) so that during the time period the unshelve action will be faster, then the periodic task will remove the server from hypervisor.
+   Otherwise, the resource will be kept for the value of 'shelved_offload_time' (in seconds) so that during the time period the unshelve action will be faster, then the periodic task will remove the server from hypervisor after 'shelved_offload_time' time passes.
 Set the option 'shelved_offload_time' to -1 make it never offload.

    Shelve will power off the given server and take a snapshot if it is booted from image.
 The server can then be offloaded from the compute host and its resources deallocated.
-Offloading is done immediately if booted from volume, but if booted from image the offload can be delayed for some time or indefinitely, leaving the image on disk and the resources still allocated.
+Offloading is done immediately if booted from volume, but if booted from image the offload can be delayed for some time or infinitely, leaving the image on disk and the resources still allocated.

    Shelve offload is used to explicitly remove a shelved server that has been left on a host.
 This action can only be used on a shelved server and is